“Which programming language should I start with?”

 Figure 6: source: twitter @slidenerdtech

-So we want to learn language concepts, but how to?
+So we want to learn language concepts, but how to learn them?

-We should fully understand the questions, why the concept is invented and what is the problem is it solved, what is it benefits and drawbacks and sometimes how is it implemented.
+To fully understand a programming language concept, we need to answer these questions about it.
+Why the concept is invented and what is the target issue needs to be solved, what are the benefits and drawbacks, and even how is it implemented.

 Let’s take GC for example, the first question should be, what’s GC?